 Manchaug Pond plays an important role as a headwater of the Mumford River in the Blackstone River watershed by linking this cold-water fishery with the river.
 Summer high water levels in the pond are needed for connectivity in order to maintain these populations in both the stream and the pond.

-Coldwater resources are highly susceptible to changes in water quality and/or quantity such as siltation, water level fluctuations and alterations of the temperature regime.
-Brook trout are intolerant of poor water quality and environmental degradation of the habitat.
+Coldwater fisheries are highly susceptible to changes in water quality and/or quantity such as siltation, water level fluctuations and alterations of the temperature regime.
+On the list of Massachusetts’ fish species in greatest need of conservation are the brook trout and blacknose dace both present in our watershed.
+State maps show that the small blacknose dace is nearly lost in the eastern part of the state.

 Source: Massachusetts Division of Fisheries & Wildlife